amirasaran/django-restful-admin/README.md

 If you want to except permission you just send permission=True, for creating custom permission you can pass **closure function** or **lambda** to permission like this `permission=lambda: view, action, request, obj=None: True`

 # Contribute
-if you think you can help me please let's start.
+If you think you can help me please let's start.